russmckendrick/records/content/albums/cousteaux-11442059/index.md

 hideSummary: true
 cover:
     image: "cousteaux-11442059.jpg"
-    alt: "CousteauX by Cousteau (2)"
+    alt: "CousteauX by Cousteau"
-    caption: "CousteauX by Cousteau (2)"
+    caption: "CousteauX by Cousteau"
 genres: ["Rock", "Pop"]
 styles: ["Pop Rock"]
 ---
 ## Tracklisting
 1. Memory Is A Weapon (3:55)
 2. This Might Be Love (3:51)